 28 lb paper is heavier.

 Cardstock is nice to have on hand for the covers of the journals.
 Can also be used for journal cards.
 Here's what I like to use, also from Staples.
 It is 110 lb paper.

 Stapler and Staples

 I have found the near-perfect stapler for creating Memorable Journals and am so thrilled!
 It is a very strange-looking stapler, and it is perfect for our purposes!
 Check it out HERE on Amazon.
-If your journals have more than 13 pages or so (especially if heavier paper is used) to staple through, I highly recommend getting the heavy-duty staples to use with this stapler.
-Such as THIS kind.
+You can use standard-size staples for stapling together your journals of up to about 20 sheets.
 Or if your journal is really thick, try extra-long staples.
 The neat thing about this stapler is that it seems to work with all kinds of staples so you can create Memorable Journals with just a few pages or with many pages.
 (Yes I ignore the fact that the manufacturer says to use just standard staples.)
-It can be challenging to figure out what works best for the thicker journals though.
-Even so, using this stapler to create my journals is such a joy!
+Using this stapler to create my journals is such a joy!
 Having the staples be correctly aligned on the spine is so much easier than using a regular long-reach stapler!
 Imagine being able to quickly make many journals for yourself and for gifts for others.
-If this sounds like you, it will be well worth the purchase of this particular and very unique stapler.
+If this is something you imagine yourself doing, it will be well worth the purchase of this particular and very unique stapler.

 (There is now a blog post about this topic if you would like even more information!)